MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-forms.md

 # About entity forms

-A data-driven configuration to allow end users to add a form to collect data in the portal without the need for a developer to surface the form in the portal, entity forms are created in Common Data service and then placed into webpages in the portal or used in conjunction with subgrids and entity lists to build out complete web applications. [!INCLUDE[proc-more-information](../../../includes/proc-more-information.md)] [About entity lists](entity-lists.md)
+A data-driven configuration to allow end users to add a form to collect data in the portal without the need for a developer to surface the form in the portal, entity forms are created in Microsoft Dataverse and then placed into webpages in the portal or used in conjunction with subgrids and entity lists to build out complete web applications. [!INCLUDE[proc-more-information](../../../includes/proc-more-information.md)] [About entity lists](entity-lists.md)

 ![Contact us form](../media/contact-us-form.png "Contact us form")